Last Updated: 04/10/2026

 Coloration: Green or Brown

-Legends/Canon: The Sluissi only currently exist within Star Wars Legends.
+Continuity: The Sluissi only currently exist within Star Wars Legends.
 The information above, however, does not clash with the current Star Wars Canon, and could be easily canonized.
-The only aspect of their history that is not as easily adapted into Canon is the fact that in 9 A.B.Y., the Imperial Remnant went to war with the New Republic over the Sluis Sector and their resources.
+The only aspect of their history that may not as easily be adapted into Canon is the fact that in 9 A.B.Y., the Imperial Remnant went to war with the New Republic over the Sluis Sector and their resources.
 Many Sluissi perished at the hands of the Empire, and it was almost a major loss for the New Republic.
 This event would go on to be called the “Battle of Sluis Van.”

-Additional Images:
+Reference Images:

 Leave a comment